-We provide some information about this on the next page.
+We provide some information about this in the next section.
 It may also be helpful to discuss your questions and concerns with your doctor.

 If you had surgery for the ectopic pregnancy, your doctor should be able to tell you about the condition of your womb, tube(s) and ovaries and how this might affect your future fertility - particularly if there is any obvious damage to the other tube.